adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ## 2. Code techniques

-By simplifying the interface itself, we've drastically reduced the size of the code.
-But we're going to need to write code in the end.
-It's how we do this that has a direct impact on performance.
+By simplifying the interface itself, we've already  reduced the size of the code significantly.
+But We can go further.

 We'll want to:

-- use the right element
-- create lean HTML
 - use less third party code
 - use simple grid techniques
 - use content breakpoints
 - use preprocessors responsibly
 - create a design system

-### Use the right element
+### 1. Use the right element

+For some reason, of which I can never understand, developers use the wrong element for the job.
+In doing so not only do they make interfaces less accessible, but they end up having to write more code to fix this.

-A `<button>` is half the size of `<div role="button" tabinidex="0">`, for example.
-Also, it doesn't require Javascript to make it accessible to keyboards and screen readers.
-Using the right element for the job often results in more performant code.
+A `<button>`, for example, is not only half the size of `<div role="button" tabinidex="0">`.
+It doesn't require script to make it accessible again.
+Less code of course makes for better performance.

-### Create lean HTML
+### 2. Create lean HTML

-More often than not developers shit out extra divs and spans like they're going out of fashion.
+[Divitus](https://csscreator.com/divitis) is an antiquated buzzword, but its meaning is still prevalent today.
+Using the right element goes along way but it's too easy to unnecessarily add [extra elements](http://getbootstrap.com/components/#navbar-brand-image).

-Extra elements have a domino effect in that they make pages slower to parse, slower to traverse with Javascript and slower to render with CSS.
+Extra elements have a domino effect in that they make pages slower to parse, document trees slower to traverse and the screen slower to render.
+We should have a good reason for the existence of each element.

-Every element added should have a clear reason behind it's existence.
-Where possible design should be simplified anyway.
-In doing so, we'll need [less class names](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/) which speeds things up.
+Like divitus, there is classitus.
+This means using too many classes which is normally an indicator of [non semantic class names](http://maintainablecss.com/chapters/semantics/).

+Where possible, we should simplify the design.
+In doing so we may be able to go further and [avoid class names](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
+In practice I've found this difficult but it's somethign to chew on.

-### Use less third party code
+### 3. Use less third party code

 Twitter's tweet button script is 50k.
 We don't even need that script.
-We can use a link coming in at a few bytes.
+Instead, a link is all we need to do the same thing and is a few bytes:

 	<a href="https://twitter.com/share?source=tweetbutton&text=&quot;Article title&quot;&via=adambsilver&url=http://adamsilver.io/">Tweet</a>